IvoVellekoop/openwfs/docs/source/development.rst

 Reporting bugs and contributing
 --------------------------------------------------
 Bugs can be reported through the GitHub issue tracking system.
 Better than reporting bugs, we encourage users to *contribute bug fixes, new algorithms, device drivers, and other improvements*.
-These contributions can be made in the form of a pull request :cite:`githubpullrequest`, which will be reviewed by the development team and integrated into the package when appropriate.
+These contributions can be made in the form of a pull request :cite:`zandonellaMassiddaOpenScience2022`, which will be reviewed by the development team and integrated into the package when appropriate.
 Please contact the current development team through GitHub :cite:`openwfsgithub` to coordinate such contributions.

 Implementing new devices